-Concealed weapons detection is a relatively new market and the rate of adoption and the Company's associated growth in anticipated markets may not be representative of rates of adoption or future growth in other markets The Company is expected to derive one hundred percent (100%) of its revenues in subsequent years from commercial sale and implementation of weapons detection technology, a relatively new and rapidly evolving market.
-If this market fails to grow or grows more slowly than Liberty currently anticipates, the Company's business would be negatively affected.
+Concealed weapons detection is a relatively new market and the rate of adoption and the Company's associated growth in anticipated markets may not be representative of rates of adoption or future growth in other markets affected.
 To date, Liberty has targeted markets that it believes are most likely to adopt its technology.
 However, there is no assurance that the Company will be successful in these markets or will be able to expand beyond these markets in the long term.